 - Housing price statistics — house price index

-- Quality of life in Europe - facts and views - material living conditions
+- Quality of life indicators — material living conditions

 - Living conditions (t_ilc_lv)